Skip to content

 • Select earliest if you want the consumer to start reading messages from the beginning of the partition, including messages that were produced before the consumer started, that is, to read all the historical data in a topic.

-7. Advanced settings (optional): See Advanced Configurations.
+7. Advanced Settings (optional): See Advanced Configuration.

 8. Before clicking Create, you can click Test Connectivity to test if the Source can be connected to the Kafka server.